 - Irritants – such as soaps, washing detergents and certain foods.

-- Allergens – like pollen, pets and dust mites.
+- Allergens – like food allergies, pollen, pets and dust mites.

 - Adverse temperatures – high and low humidity, and hot weather.

 - Hormones – many women can experience more severe eczema symptoms during times of hormone fluctuation such as in pregnancy and at certain points in their menstrual cycle.

 As such, there may be a variety of eczema causes for different people.